mjovanc/hugin-cli/README.md

 ### Pull request

 I appreciate all contributions whether it be small changes such as documentation of source code to major improvement of code.
-The easiest way is to make a fork and then make a pull request into our develop branch.
+The easiest way is to make a fork and then make a pull request into our master branch.

 ## License